thirdweb-dev/engine/README.md

 2. Update the `THIRDWEB_API_KEY` value on the `.env` file
 3. Update the `WALLET_PRIVATE_KEY` value on the `.env` file
 4. Update the `HOST` & `WORKER_HOST` value on the `.env` file to `localhost`.
 Example: `HOST=localhost`
-5. Update the following PostgreSQL DB ENV Details:
+5. Update the following PostgreSQL DB ENV Variables Value:

 - `POSTGRES_HOST` : PostgreSQL Host Name
 - `POSTGRES_DATABASE_NAME` : PostgreSQL Database Name